PirateBingo/Massport-Berther/README.md

 Underneath the timeline is the scheduler.
 It's in the right pane normally, but like all widgets, it can be moved around and even displayed as its own window.

-The scheduler selects the bollars for the cruise ships to berth to.
+The scheduler selects the bollards for the cruise ships to berth to.

 Taking an AI course my final semester of college, I learned about Constraint Satisfaction Problems.
 I now know that this AI problem is the ideal approach to finding the optimal ship schedule autonomously.
 A solution like this could easily be implemented with SciPy libraries in python.